hannahhennighausen/hannahhennighausen.github.io/index.md

 My research focuses broadly on applied microeconomics.
 Specifically, I study how individuals and institutions adapt to environmental risk, deriving insights from quasi-experimental methods applied to administrative and geospatial datasets.

-You can contact me at hannah.hennighausen@uni-graz.at
+You can contact me at hannah.hennighausen@uni-graz.at.

 [My CV is here.](https://hannahhennighausen.github.io/CV/Hennighausen_CV_Oct19.pdf)